julierennes/denoiseR/README.md

  library(denoiseR)
  ```

  The package denoiseR is now available on CRAN.
-Update of tha packages can be found there.
+Updates of tha package can be found there.